South Africas cradle Of Humankind Caves Reopen To Public - UrduPoint

 South Africa's 'cradle Of Humankind' Caves Reopen To Public

-Krugersdorp, (APP - UrduPoint / Pakistan Point News - 16th Apr, 2025) Seated on sandbags in a knee-deep grid dug in South Africa's Sterkfontein caves, where one of our earliest ancestors was found, Itumeleng Molefe swept ancient soil into a blue dustpan, each brushstroke hunting for hidden clues.
+Krugersdorp, (APP - UrduPoint / Pakistan Point News - 17th Apr, 2025) Seated on sandbags in South Africa's Sterkfontein caves, where one of our earliest ancestors was found, Itumeleng Molefe swept ancient soil into a blue dustpan, each brushstroke hunting for hidden clues.

 Nearby, visitors marvelled at the weathered limestone rocks hanging from the ceiling of the caves, millions of years old.